-Examples:
+Examples are:

-- > A local resident informs the council that they have accidentally received a letter addressed to another resident that includes personal data.
-The date the resident informed the council is the date that we were made aware. - > The council detects that there has been a possible intrusion into its network.
-The systems are checked to establish whether personal data held on that system has been compromised and confirms this is the case this is the date that the council is aware of the breach. - A cybercriminal contacts the council after having hacked its system in order to ask for a ransom.
+- ➤ A Children's Services worker forwarded an email received from a Foster Carer, requesting a booking with an educational psychologist, to another Foster Carer in error.
+The intended recipient had the same first name as the actual recipient. - > A local resident informs the council that they have accidentally received a letter addressed to another resident that includes personal data.
+The date the resident informed the council is the date that we were made aware. - ➤ The council detects that there has been a possible intrusion into its network.
+The systems are checked to establish whether personal data held on that system has been compromised and confirms this is the case this is the date that the council is aware of the breach.

+A cybercriminal contacts the council after having hacked its system in order to ask for a ransom.
 In that case, after checking its system to confirm it has been attacked, the council has clear evidence that a breach has occurred and there is no doubt that it has become aware.

 After first being informed of a potential breach or when it has itself detected a security incident, the council may undertake a short period of investigation in order to establish whether or not a breach has in fact occurred.
-During this period of investigation the council may not be regarded as being "aware".
+During this period of investigation, the council may not be regarded as being "aware".

 However, it is expected that the initial investigation should begin as soon as possible and establish with a reasonable degree of certainty whether a breach has taken place; a more detailed investigation can then follow.

-8. Informing individuals
+10. Informing individuals

 The council is required to inform data subjects of a data breach, "When the personal data breach is likely to result in a high risk to the rights and freedoms of natural persons".

 The communication of a breach to individuals should be made "without undue delay," i.e. as soon as possible.

-The main objective of notification to individuals is to provide specific information about steps they should take to protect themselves.
+The main objective of notification to individuals is to provide specific information about the steps they should take to protect themselves.